tsujuifu/pytorch_lstm-shuttle/README.md

 ## Overview
 <img src='imgs/overview.png' width='75%' />

 LSTM-Shuttle not only reads shuttling forward but also goes back.
 Shuttling **forward enables high efficiency**, and going **backward gives the model a chance to recover lost information**, ensuring better prediction.
+It first reads a fixed number of words sequentially and outputs the hidden state.
+Then, based on the hidden state, LSTM-Shuttle **computes the shuttle softmax distribution over the forward or backward steps**.

 ## This will be updated soon